avikadam/swat.app/README.md

 -Form Based Authentication

 **Authorization**
--OAuth 1/2
+- OAuth 1/2
--OpenId
+- OpenId
--JWT
+- JWT
--SSO
+- SSO
--API KEY
+- API KEY

 **Encoding** transforms data into another format using a scheme that is publicly available so that it can easily be reversed.
 **Encoding** is for maintaining data usability and uses schemes that are publicly available.